 How is celiac disease treated?

-If you have celiac disease, you can't eat any foods that contain gluten (including wheat, rye, barley, and oats).
+If you have celiac disease, you can't eat any foods that contain gluten (including wheat, rye and barley).
+You will be encouraged to visit with a dietitian for formal diet instruction.
 Dropping gluten from your diet usually improves the condition within a few days and eventually ends the symptoms of the disease.
-In most cases, the villi are healed within 6 months.
+However, the villi usually require months to years to complete healing.
+It might take two to three years for the intestines to heal in an adult, compared to about six months for a child.

-You'll have to remain on this diet for the rest of your life; eating any gluten at all can damage your intestine and restart the problem.
+You'll need regular medical follow-up visits (usually at 3 months, 6 months, and then every year) and have to remain on this diet for the rest of your life.
+Eating even a small amount of gluten can damage your intestine and restart the problem.

-Following a gluten-free diet means you cannot eat many "staples," including pasta, cereals, and many processed foods that contain grains.
-There may also be gluten in ingredients added to food to improve texture or flavor, and products used in food packaging.
+Following a gluten-free diet means you cannot eat many "staples," including pasta, cereals and many processed foods that contain gluten.
+There may also be gluten in ingredients added to food to improve texture or flavor and in some medicines.
+Some less obvious sources of gluten may include ice cream and salad dressing.
+Cross-contamination is another common source of gluten which happens when gluten-free foods come accidentally into contact with gluten.

 If you have celiac disease, you can still eat a well-balanced diet.
 For instance, bread and pasta made from other types of flour (potato, rice, corn, or soy) are available.
 Food companies and some grocery stores also carry gluten-free bread and products.